Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 • fresh vegetables e.g. lettuce, tomato and cucumber

-• roast meat, for example, chicken, turkey, beef, with visible fat trimmed
+• lean meat, for example, chicken, turkey, beef, with visible fat trimmed

 • pastry, croissant